ethereum/execution-specs/fillers/eips/eip4844/README.md

 Asserts that blocks with invalid blob transactions are rejected and no state changes occur.
 This is tested across the following scenarios:

 - `max_fee_per_data_gas` is less than the required `data_gasprice` for a set number of excess blobs.
-This is invaild as a valid block must obey the following condition:
+This is invalid as a valid block must obey the following condition:
   - `tx.message.max_fee_per_data_gas >= get_data_gasprice(parent(block).header)`

 - `max_fee_per_data_gas` is greater than the required `data_gasprice` for a set number of excess blobs but the account doesn't have the required balance to cover the total cost of the transaction.
 A valid block must prove true for the following condition: